MrTuts/WesBos-React-and-GraphQL-Backend/readme.md

 ##  14

 - user session is configured using `createAuth` fn, following with setup in `config` using the `ui` and `session` props;

+## 16

+- `cloudinary.com` for uploading images, it has support by keystone and we can create field to upload image, see `schemas/ProductImage.ts`